vishal-naik-byte/ImagesToPdf/README.md

 # ImagesToPdf
-convert all images in a perticular directory to one pdf file
+convert all webp jpeg or jpg images in a perticular directory to one pdf file